 On This Page

-All the stores sell very good meat, but the standard and freshness of fish tends to fluctuate between different stores.
-Don’t be afraid to ask when the fish came in and which is the freshest.
+The supermarkets sell very good meat, but the freshness of certain cuts of fish can vary between different stores.
+Ask when the fish came in and which is the freshest.

-As part of an Island-wide campaign to discourage the use of plastic bags, Foster’s Food Fair, Hurley’s and Kirk Market all charge CI$0.05 per plastic bag if you need to use one.
+As part of an Island-wide campaign to discourage the use of plastic bags, Foster’s Food Fair, Hurley’s and Kirk Market all charge CI$0.05 per plastic bag if you need to use one, and some supermarkets also offer paper bags.
 We encourage you to take along your own canvas shopping bags for all your shopping.
 Canvas shopping bags are widely available for sale at reasonable prices in all supermarkets.

 International Food Products

 If you can’t find the Asian ingredients you need in one of Grand Cayman’s supermarkets, you should try the Oriental Market.
 They stock a wide range of dry and canned pan-Asian goods from China to Thailand.

 The Oriental Market located opposite Anderson Square in George Town is great for finding international ingredients.

 Open Monday-Saturday 9am-5pm and Sundays 10am-12pm.
 Tel: (345) 949 1109.
 Find their second location in Pasadora Place.
 Open on Monday-Saturday from 1pm-8pm.
 Tel: (345) 947 6000.

 Cayman’s fishermen do a great trade and on almost any day of the week, you can buy fresh fish on the waterfront in George Town beside the Cruise Terminal across from Bayshore Plaza.